igrishaev/CV/README.md

 ## Ivan Grishaev

-An IT engineer focused exclusively on Clojure for the last 6-7 years.
+An IT engineer focused exclusively on Clojure for the last 8 years.
 With long Python & Delphi experience in the past.

-Tags: Clojure(Script), Postgres, Datomic, Kafka, Python.
+Tags: Clojure(Script), GraalVM, Postgres, Datomic, AWS/Lambda, Kafka, Python.
 Emacs, LaTeX.

 Russia, Voronezh, UTC +3.